Nelleke20/service.housescraper/README.md

 ##### Context
 nieuwbouwinhouten.nl was a website that posts updates about the Hofpark project.
 The plan of this project was to built houses in Houten-Zuid.
 It was a first come first serve project.
 So, whomever signed up for a specific phase first in line, also got the highest chances of getting a house.
 Phase 1 was already live and we signed up for it too late.
 Therefore, i decided to built a house scraper which would get me ready for phase 2.
-Sadly, phase 2 never went live, so I only got to test my product on phase 1 data...
+Sadly, phase 2 never went live (classic), so I only got to test my product on phase 1 data ...
 But still, that worked pretty nice  :wink:.

 <p align="center" width="100%">
     <img width="75%" src="img/hofpark.png">